huqis/huqis/manual/blocks/include.md

 Includes another template in the current context.

-You can pass variables to the included template with the ```with``` keyword followed by an array or variables.
+You can pass variables to the included template with the ```with``` keyword followed by an array of variables.
+Since you include another template in the current context, those variables will also be set after the include block.
+If they are set before the ```include```, they are overwritten with the passed variables.

 ## Syntax